-Step 3: Head to Settings and find the app
+Step 5: Head to Settings and find the app.

 Visit Settings on your Android device.
 Settings typically has a gear-shaped icon, but that depends on your themes and arrangement: Search for it if you have trouble locating the right spot.

-Select the app, and this should bring up options to Uninstall, Force Close, or Force Stop (often you cannot uninstall core apps, only disable them, but these apps are unlikely to be the problem).
+Step 8: Select the app, and this should bring up options to Uninstall, Force Close, or Force Stop (often, you cannot uninstall core apps, only disable them, but these apps are unlikely to be the problem).